fraserxiong/panda_firmware/README.md

          1. If you unscrew the two sides of the connectors, screw in the connectors in the order you have on the cardboard.
          2. If you messed up the order, you can always ask me on Discord for the connection order.
          3. You will find the number label on each wire on the connector and the letter label on the Pedal PCB board.
 The connection order matches the number to the letter.
       2. You need a DFU key to flash the firmware.
-You can find it here: [DFU key](https://shop.tlbb.ca/products/dfu-key)
+You can find it here (I can waive your shipping for pedal tuning, pls contact me on Discord): [DFU key](https://shop.tlbb.ca/products/dfu-key)
       3. You only need to connect the comma pedal.
 No comma device is needed.
    2. Firmware flashing:
       1. Follow this video guide to flash your Pedal: [Flash Pedal in DFU mode](https://youtu.be/DNf0OGwXUUQ)